hail2u/html-best-practices/README.md

 ### Prefer default implicit ARIA semantics

-Some element has an ARIA `role` implicitly in an HTML document, don’t specify it.
+Some elements haven't an ARIA `role` implicitly in an HTML document, don’t specify them.

 Bad: